 When the meatus is too small, a boy may have difficulty urinating (peeing).

 Meatal stenosis is corrected in an outpatient procedure — called a meatotomy or meatoplasty — at the hospital.
 The surgery is performed by a urologist (a surgeon who specializes in the urinary system) and sometimes requires general anesthesia.

 In most cases, surgery corrects the condition and the child is able to urinate without difficulty.

-Meatal stenosis usually is detected early in a child's life and corrected through a minor outpatient procedure.
+Meatal stenosis usually is detected early in a boy's life and corrected through a minor outpatient procedure.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.

 |Pocket Doc Mobile App|